Click here for our Mobile Site

 Criminal Records Sealing And Expungement

 Anyone with a serious criminal conviction understands that a felony record can represent a major barrier to employment, housing or educational opportunities.
 Even misdemeanor convictions can cause trouble for people in the job market or those whose professional license applications include a character evaluation component.
-For dependable advice about your options for sealing criminal records or expungement of old arrest information in Massachusetts, contact the Boston Criminal Defense firm of Steven J. Topazio, Attorney at Law.
+For dependable advice about your options for sealing criminal records or expungement of old arrest information in Massachusetts, contact the Boston Criminal Defense Firm of Steven J. Topazio for a free confidential consultation.

 Criminal Offender Record Information, or CORI